 Were These People Genuine Christians?

 Because so many within the protestant community are wedded to the Calvinistic dogma of “eternal security,” artful maneuvers of exegetical gymnastics are frequently employed in an attempt to establish the notion that the subjects of this rebuke are not genuine Christians.
-They were only “professors,” not real “confessors.”
-Because, as one writer asserts: “True Christians do not (i.e., cannot) apostatize” (Hagner, 93; cf. Hodges, 794).
+The claim is made that they were only “professors,” not real “confessors.”
+As one writer asserts: “True Christians do not (i.e., cannot) apostatize” (Hagner, 93; cf. Hodges, 794).

 “Hebrews who had never actually obeyed the Word of God in the gospel and been saved, could taste the word and could experience the powers of a future age, without having become children of God” (Vine, 56).

-(4) The Hebrews had “tasted the good word of God and the powers of the age to come."
-On “tasted” see (2) above.
+The Hebrew Christians had tasted the good word of God and the powers of the age to come."
+On “tasted” see above.

 That Ominous “Impossible”

-What is the plight of one who has known and experienced the lovely blessings detailed in verses 4-5, and then he defects?
+What is the plight of one who has known and experienced the lovely blessings detailed in Heb.
+6:4-5, and then he defects?
 What is his spiritual status should he “fall away”?
 And “fall away” from what?
-From the grace that had been bestowed upon them (see 12:15; cf. Gal.
+From the grace that had been bestowed upon them (see Heb.
+12:15; cf. Gal.
 5:4).

 The word “impossible” derives from the Greek

 adunatos, literally “without power.”
-Note the word’s use elsewhere in this letter (6:18; 10:4; 11:6).
+Note the word’s use elsewhere in this letter (Heb.
+6:18; 10:4; 11:6).
 Any attempt to weaken the term is an exercise in futility.